natebrunelle/cs2102/markdown/group1.md

 **Problem 6**: Show that $(A \oplus B) \land B) \vdash \lnot A$ is a valid entailment.
 We recommend you first consider why it is valid on an intuitive level before formally showing its validity.
 Fill in your intuitive explanation in your worksheet.

 **Problem 7**: First convert each English statement into compound propositions.
 Then use entailment to identify conclusions you can draw provided all of the following statements are True.
-Write at least conclusions in your worksheet.
+Write at least two conclusions in your worksheet.

 - If Elizabeth is Dancing then she is happy.
 - There is a mouse in the house or Elizabeth is happy.